Qingdao Eagles

 The Qingdao Guoxin Haitian Eagle Club, also known as Qingdao Eagles, are a Chinese professional basketball team which is based in Qingdao, Shandong.
 Qingdao Guoxin Haitian plays in the North Division of the Chinese Basketball Association (CBA).
 Conson DoubleStar is the club's corporate sponsor, and the team's mascot is an eagle.
 In the 2012–13 season, Basketball Hall of Famer Tracy McGrady played for the club.
 After the season, McGrady's jersey number was retired by Qingdao.

 History

-Qingdao received a great deal of attention from various media outlets around the world when former NBA All-Star Tracy McGrady signed for the 2012–13 CBA season with Qingdao.
+Qingdao Eagle received a great deal of attention from various media outlets around the world when former NBA All-Star Tracy McGrady signed for the 2012–13 CBA season with Qingdao.
 Despite McGrady averaging 25 points per game, the team was unable to qualify for the CBA Playoffs.
 In the 2014–15 CBA season, thanks to the extra addition of Hamed Haddadi, Qingdao received their first playoff appearance with the third-best record in the league, going as far as the semi-final round before being swept by the Liaoning Flying Leopards.
 In 2015, Qingdao retired McGrady's jersey number 1.